Dr Sarah Beable

 Sport and Exercise Physician

 Sarah is a Sport and Exercise Physician and is the lead specialist at Axis in Queenstown.

-Originally from Wellington, Sarah graduated from the University of Auckland in 2005 and did her initial hospital years in Tauranga Hospital before moving back to the capital to work in Emergency Medicine, General Practice and then Military Medicine in Waiouru before completing her Post Graduate Sport Medicine Diploma and beginning her specialist training.
+Originally from Wellington, Sarah graduated from the University of Auckland in 2005 and did her initial hospital years in Tauranga Hospital.
+She then moved back to the capital to work in Emergency Medicine, General Practice and then Military Medicine in Waiouru before completing her Post Graduate Sports Medicine Diploma and beginning her specialist training.

 Sarah is experienced in the optimal management of an extensive range of sporting injuries and musculoskeletal issues and, like the other specialists at Axis Sports Medicine, is well trained in injury prevention and illness risk management in active individuals.
 She has an interest in snow sports injury and prevention, and building load tolerance for many endurance based outdoor pursuits and occupations.
 Sarah has a special interest in low energy availability (RED-S) and the range of issues that encompasses, affecting both males and females and runs regular specialist clinics in this area which is now accessible via telehealth.
 She is a member of the WHISPA (Women's Health in Sport; A Performance Advantage) panel, an initiative by High Performance Sport, working with a range of specialties to tackle the increasing prevalence of this issue.
 Sarah has published research in Depression and Associated Life Stress in Elite Athletes and speaks regularly at conferences on this topic.

 Sarah is passionate about exercise, lifestyle promotion and being involved in the community.
 She is loving living in Queenstown and is often found out exploring the outdoors.
 She continues to keep fit and likes competing in endurance events in her spare time (including completing the Hawaii Ironman in her competitive days) she enjoys running, mountain biking and circuit training.